mgunter-pivotal/pcf-hugo-workshop/content/post/lab-11.md

 ### Step 6
 ##### Push the app

-Push the PCF DotNet Environment Viewer
+Push the Fortune Teller Service

 On Linux/Mac: